mrehkopf/vcs/docs/user-manual/src/dialog-windows.md

 The overlay dialog lets you define a message to be overlaid on the [output window](#output-window), with optional HTML/CSS styling.

+### Formatting

-For a list of the HTML and CSS features supported, see [Qt5: Supported HTML Subset](https://doc.qt.io/qt-5/richtext-html-subset.html).
+For a list of the HTML and CSS formatting features supported, see [Qt5: Supported HTML Subset](https://doc.qt.io/qt-5/richtext-html-subset.html).

 > A sample overlay with HTML/CSS formatting that displays information about the current video mode
 ```html [{headerless}]